 Prof. Emilian K. Kavalski from China will be guest professor at the Jagiellonian University in Kraków.
-He is going to carry out a project in the field of international relations titled ‘Promoting Order in the Period of Turbulence.’
+He will be carrying out a project in the field of international relations entitled ‘Promoting Order in the Period of Turbulence.’

 See more here